tyranno-studios/blockchain-brawlers-whitepaper/README.md

-Their is currently one announced PvP feature in active development at this time.
+There is currently one announced PvP feature in active development at this time.
 This version of PvP feature utilizes a new card battler mechanic exclusive to Blockchain Brawlers.
 It was designed and balanced by [Richard Garfield](https://en.wikipedia.org/wiki/Richard_Garfield), the creator of [Magic: The Gathering.](https://en.wikipedia.org/wiki/Magic:_The_Gathering)

 This feature is in varying states of progress and is intended to be live in a full release production environment on October 4th, 2022.